 Customer care describes how people are treated when they interact with a brand.
 This includes all experiences with the company and its employees before, during, and after a purchase.
 Customer care is an important aspect of customer service because it fosters an emotional connection with the brand's community.

-Customer care is often confused with customer service or customer relations.
+Customer care is often confused with customer service, customer relations, customer success, and customer experience.
 However, these functions are distinctly different from one another.
 Let's explore those differences below.

 Customer Care vs. Customer Service